status-im/macdylibbundler/README.md

 `-h`, `--help`
 <blockquote>
-displays a summary of options
+Displays a summary of options
 </blockquote>

 `-x`, `--fix-file` (executable or plug-in filepath)